 Any conversation or item that raises concern is brought forward to the Plan International Canada Focal Point, who decides whether there is a need to contact the donor.
 If a phone call with the donor does not satisfy the concern, the matter is then handled according to reporting procedures.
 Where a safeguarding allegation or concern is made against a sponsor, the sponsorship shall be suspended pending the completion of the investigation.

-Preventing sexual harassment, exploitation and abuse
+Preventing sexual harassment, exploitation, and abuse

 Sexual Harassment, Exploitation and Abuse (SHEA) are amongst the most damaging forms of harm and violence.
 As an organization, Plan International Canada is committed to creating a safe and inclusive culture that allows children, program participants, employees, associates and visitors to thrive.
 We recognize that sexual harassment, exploitation and abuse impacts everyone, even our programme participants over the age of 24.
 Through our PSHEA policy, which works in conjunction with our safeguarding policy, we explicitly acknowledge our duty of care to all those we work with, including our programme participants over 24.
 We recognize that when we have policies in place that explicitly work to address the drivers of gender inequality and unequal power relations that can lead to sexual harassment, exploitation and abuse, everyone is safer.